-115.231 (a): All staff are provided an employee handbook that includes all areas of PREA training and protocol for sexual abuse prevention, intervention, reporting, and protecting the residents and preserving the possible crime scene.
+115.231 (a): All staff are provided an Employee handbook that includes all areas of PREA training and protocol for sexual abuse prevention, intervention, reporting, and protecting the residents and preserving the possible crime scene.
 Training includes:

-- · Zero-tolerance policy for sexual abuse and sexual harassment - · How to fulfill staff responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures. - Residents' right to be free from sexual abuse and sexual harassment. - · Residents and employees' rights to be free from retaliation for reporting sexual abuse and sexual harassment. - Dynamics of sexual abuse and sexual harassment in confinement. - · Common reactions of sexual abuse and sexual harassment victims. - · How to detect and respond to signs of threatened and actual sexual abuse. - · How to avoid inappropriate relationships with residents. - · How to communicate effectively and professionally with residents, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming residents. - · How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities. - · Cross Gender & Pat Searches & Searches of Transgender and Intersex
+- · Zero-tolerance policy for sexual abuse and sexual harassment - · How to fulfill staff responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures. - · Residents' right to be free from sexual abuse and sexual harassment. - · Residents and employees' rights to be free from retaliation for reporting sexual abuse and sexual harassment.

+Dynamics of sexual abuse and sexual harassment in confinement.

+- · Common reactions of sexual abuse and sexual harassment victims. - · How to detect and respond to signs of threatened and actual sexual abuse. - · How to avoid inappropriate relationships with residents. - · How to communicate effectively and professionally with residents, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming residents. - · How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities. - · Cross Gender & Pat Searches & Searches of Transgender and Intersex

 Newly hired employees receive training relative to PREA standards during their initial training in a classroom setting.
 Yearly refresher training is required by all staff utilizing a Computer Based PREA training program and classroom instruction.
 All staff interviewed were aware and could explain each of the above topics.
-The facility director provides additional training on monthly staff meetings.

-115.231 (b) LVCCC houses adult male and female residents.
-The training provided is tailored to meet the needs of both genders.
-Additional training is provided with dynamic of sexual abuse for females.
+115.231 (b) STTC houses adult male residents.
+The training provided is tailored to meet the needs of male residents.

-115.231 (c): GEO Policy mandates that all employees, contractors, or volunteers receive training on GEO's Sexually Abusive Behavior Prevention and Intervention Program prior to working with residents.
+115.231 (c): STTC Policy mandates that all employees, contractors, or volunteers receive training on GEO's Sexually Abusive Behavior Prevention and Intervention Program prior to working with residents.
 PREA refresher training shall be conducted each year thereafter for all employees.
 Refresher training shall include updates to Sexual Abuse and Sexual Harassment policies.
-According to the PAQ 22 staff, which is 100 % of their staff received training during the last 12 months.
+According to the PAQ 76 staff, which is 100 % of their staff received training during the last 12 months.

-115.231 (d): GEO Policy mandates that all employees shall document through signature on the GEO issued PREA Basic Training Acknowledgement Form to verify they understand the training they have received.
+115.231 (d): STTC Policy mandates that all employees shall document through signature on the GEO issued PREA Basic Training Acknowledgement Form to verify they understand the training they have received.
 The form shall be used to document Pre-Service and In-Service PREA training.
 Volunteers and Contractors shall receive annual refresher training and document through signature on the GEO issued PREA Basic Training Acknowledgement Form to verify they understand the training they have received.